CynthiaPeter/Privatefit-Contributing-guide/README.md

 ## Releasing

-## Resources
+## 📚Resources
-A guide to making open source contributions
+→ A guide to making open source contributions
-About Pull Requests
+→ About Pull Requests
-Github Help
+→ Github Help

-—--
+—

 Priv@tefit is possible because of you and other volunteers.
 We encourage you to pitch in and join the team!